nrnishta/topic21/Experiments/TCV/ShotlistTCV.md

 3. Repeat #1 with I<sub>_p</sub>=180 kA, Bt=1.4T, same density ramp, same timing for plunges
 4. Repeat #1 with q95=2.44 as #2, adjust Bt consequently (Bt = 1.02T)
 5. Repeat #3 with q95=2.44 as #2, adjust Bt consequently (Bt=0.8T)
 6. Shape and current from #1.
-Stop puffing once the divertor is formed to get low collisionality case
+Stop puffing once the divertor is formed to get low collisionality case.
+Include an ECRH power ramp from 0.9s (150 kW) till the end (500 kW)
-7. Repeat #6 with density feedback controlled at value 50 % higher then #6.
+7. Repeat #6 with density at intermediate level from #1 @0.65s and #6
 8. Repeat density ramp of Shot #2 in DN configuration
 9. Repeat density ramp of Shot #3 in DN configuration
 10. Repeat #1 in forward field